Welcome to Circus Folk! The writing space where Megan Spencer profiles some of the talented and ‘noisy’ people she meets on her many travels…

 Her perspective is also informed by her many travels, mindfulness meditation (which she also teaches!) and the distinct advantage of having grown up in the ‘age of analogue’ while embracing the freedoms and revolutions that come with ‘the digital’.

-After 2.5 years living in Berlin, Germany, Megan now lives in her home country Australia, where she continues her rewarding creative and life adventures.
+After living for three years in Berlin, Megan now lives in her home country Australia, where she continues her rewarding creative and life adventures.